 PS: Please let us know your stories from your day.
 We appreciate your feedback and consider it a gift from the runners and families to help us improve the experience for everyone.

-Next trail race coming up: The Raven Rocks Run on Sunday November 13, 2022 – it’s the 6th and final race in the Trail Mix Trail Series 2022!
-Sign up now – custom bib order going in THIS Tuesday Oct 25th!
+Next trail race coming up: The eighth annual Raven Rocks Run on Sunday November 12, 2023 – it’s the 6th and final race in the Trail Mix Trail Series 2023!
+Sign up now – custom bib order going in THIS Wednesday Oct 25th!
 (You can definitely still sign up afterwards but your bib won’t have your name or nickname on it.)
+We are also putting in the final shirt quantity on Thursday 10/26.